cottrellashley/Finance/README.md

 # Entropy of Portfolio

 The code was all written by myself.
-However, I read the papers in full get the idea and some of the math.
+However, I read the pdf document in full, from which I got the idea and based the math settup on.

 A simple mode for calculating the diversification of a portfolio by maximizing the entropy of the portfolio.